citrusvanilla/multiplewavetracking_cpp/README.md

 ![Examples of Near-Shore Waves](http://i.imgur.com/4ASgzrn.jpg)

 When considering the **static** representation of a wave in color space, we make use of the high contrast between a wave that is broken and the surrounding water environment.
 For our program, a wave is denoted by the presence of sea foam when it has "broken".
 Foam as a physical object is the trapping of air inside liquid bubbles whose refractive properties give the foam a holistic color approaching white.
 This is contrasted with the ocean surface that does not have such refractive properties and rather traps light such that its intensity is much lower than that of foam.
 Therefore, we when use computer vision to search a maritime image for a wave, we are really looking for the signature of a wave in the form of sea foam.
+It is important to note that one wave object can be represented by many disparate "sections" along the length of the wave.

 Further, a "wave" in our case has an assumed behaviour of **dynamic** movement through time.
 We can take advantage of the fact that ocean waves propogating from a source travel in a direction that is orthogonal (perpendicular) to the plane tangent to its wavefront to simply describe a wave's travel with a 1-demensional value (e.g. "the wave has traveled 50 feet").